FirstEnergy Pennsylvania Utilities File Plans to Purchase Electric Generation Supply Beginning in 2019

-READING, Pa., Nov.
-5, 2013 -- FirstEnergy's (NYSE: FE) Metropolitan Edison (Met-Ed), Pennsylvania Electric (Penelec), Pennsylvania Power (Penn Power), and West Penn Power utility companies have filed plans with the Pennsylvania Public Utility Commission (PPUC) to procure electric generation supply beginning June 2015 for customers who choose not to shop with alternate suppliers.
-The companies, which do not own any electric generating plants, serve approximately 2 million customers in Pennsylvania.
-The utilities will seek generation supply through an auction process to ensure customers have a secure supply of power.
+READING, Pa., Dec.
+11, 2017 -- FirstEnergy Corp.'s (NYSE: FE) Metropolitan Edison (Met-Ed), Pennsylvania Electric (Penelec), Pennsylvania Power (Penn Power), and West Penn Power utility companies have filed plans with the Pennsylvania Public Utility Commission (PPUC) to procure electric generation supply beginning June 2019 for customers who choose not to shop with alternate suppliers.
+Because the companies do not own any electric generating plants, an auction process will be used to ensure the utilities' approximately two million customers in Pennsylvania have a secure supply of electric generation.

-The proposed program also includes a process for meeting state-mandated alternative energy standards, including a separate bidding process in order to meet a portion of the solar energy requirements through a request for proposal for 2-year contracts for the purchase of solar Renewable Energy Credits.
+The proposed program also includes a process for meeting state-mandated alternative energy standards, including a separate bidding process in order to meet a portion of the solar energy requirements through two requests for proposals for two-year contracts for the purchase of solar Renewable Energy Credits.

-Additionally, the companies have proposed to continue the Customer Referral Program that was established in August 2013 in an effort to continue to enhance retail competition in their service territories.
+Additionally, the rate filings include the continuation of the Customer Referral Program that was established in August 2013 to help enhance retail competition in the utilities' service territories.